theoboldalex/theoboldalex.github.io/content/posts/my_goals_for_2025.md

 So, with simplicity in mind, I have some changes that I can make in January to ensure that I set myself up for success.
 These are:

+- Consider whether the tech lead role is still where I want to be or whether being an IC would be a better fit
 - Cancel any products that I "own" under a digital subscription model
 - Quit social media/brain rot
 - Find balance by focussing on a small number of hobbies that require little to no equipment